Essential Home Recording Studio Equipment List For Beginners

 Studio monitors and studio headphones work in the same way, i.e. they give you a balanced sound signature without enhancing any details of a recording.
 A regular headphone will not be of any help in a studio setting.
 You can use a regular result to hear how you recording sounds but never use it for mixing or editing.

 There are two types of headphones you can get for your home studio, open-back, semi-open, and closed-back headphones.
 Closed back headphones are good to use when recording because they are designed to keep the sound from bleeding and being picked by the microphone.
 There are a number of good studio headphones in the market.
-Personally, I like the Sony MDR7506 or the Sennheiser HD280PRO.
+Personally, I like the Sony MDR7506, the Sennheiser HD280PRO and the Superlux HD 681.

 Sennheiser HD280PRO Studio Headphones